5 strategies for building a talent roadmap

 Talent acquisition is about hiring the right people, not just filling jobs.
 That requires evaluating each candidate’s traits, commitment and personality along with their skills and experience.
 As you look for the best candidates, consider your company’s performance in two areas: the business itself, and talent acquisition specifically.

 Study the dynamics of your company and workforce side by side.
-Not only does each influence the performance of the other, but you may find the solution to many challenges is already close at hand.
+Not only does each influence the performance of the other, but you may find the solution to many challenges is already close at hand through internal mobility by sourcing from in network talent.

 Creating an effective talent roadmap requires an in-depth understanding of your company’s needs, your industry’s dynamics and your company’s culture.
 Gathering data from internal and external sources provides a firm foundation for your efforts.
 It takes time, but tailoring your workforce to the real-world needs of your business can make the difference between an industry leader and an also-ran.